Jon Bon Jovi Fans Cheer Singer’s Latest Philanthropic Effort To Combat Hunger

 We are proud to announce the formation of the JBJ Soul Kitchen Food Bank to service East End of Long Island food pantries.
 With local organizations struggling to meet rising need as a result of the COVID-19 crisis, we have made a pledge to finance the food bank—which begins distributing food this week—to bolster local efforts to combat food insecurity throughout the summer.
 For more info, click the link in our bio.
 To donate: https://bit.ly/JBJSKFoodBank

-Standing in the space, Jon and Dorothea are seen close together, his right arm wrapped protectively around her shoulders.
-The couple, who share four children together: Stephanie, Jesse, Jake, and Romeo, have both pushed their face masks to the side in the image and are socially distancing themselves from other workers for the photo.
-Dorothea is wearing jeans and a striped long-sleeved shirt with a scarf around her neck.
-Standing next to her, Jon is dressed casually in dark pants, a Syracuse University sweatshirt, and a black scarf, with a black baseball cap on his gray locks.
+Standing in the space, Jon and Dorothea were close together, and his right arm wrapped protectively around her shoulders.
+The couple, who share four children together, pushed their face masks to the side in the image and were socially distancing themselves from other workers for the photo.
+Dorothea was wearing jeans and a striped long-sleeved shirt with a scarf around her neck.
+Standing next to her, Jon was dressed casually in dark pants, a Syracuse University sweatshirt, a black scarf, and a black baseball cap on his gray locks.
 Syracuse University is the institute of higher learning the couple’s son, Jake, will attend this fall as a freshman.

 View this post on Instagram